1. Whistle loudly! Blow it as hard as you can. Seriously. Players will follow your commands better, and they will also be less likely to argue.

 They don't blow the whistle for light fouls (see tip #2 and #3)

 Free kick: point with one hand to the place where the foul was made and with the other hand to the goal of the team that made the foul.

 Corner: point to the corner that is close to you.

 Ball out: point to the side of the team that touched the ball the last time.

 Goal: point to the centre spot of the field.

 Advantage: point with both hands to the other side of the field.
-In order to be clearer, you can shout "voordeel" or "doorspelen", the players do understand this.
+In order to be clearer, you can shout "voordeel" ("advantage") or "doorspelen" ("play on!"), the players do understand this.

 Counting: raise a fist with your right hand and count with your fingers.
 After one second, raise your forefinger.
 After two seconds, raise your middle finger, and so on.